CodeLit/gmod-nlit-base/README.md

 # Nlit's Base Framework

-Contains a base functions for future garry's mod addons.
-Free to use, free to contribute
+Contains a base functionality for Garry's mod game addons.

+Free to use, free to contribute!

 ## Contains